Estate Planning Lawyer in Arlington, VA

 Incapacity Planning and Long-Term Care

-Planning for potential incapacity is an essential part of estate planning.
 Long-term care decisions, such as nursing home care or in-home support, can have financial and emotional consequences for families.
 Early planning can provide clarity for you and your loved ones, and it can also help preserve assets for future generations.
-Considerations for long-term care:

 Long-term care insurance: Helps cover costs of extended medical care.